Logging

 Filters

 Filters allow you to transform, process, and mutate the logs.
-In the text edit, you will find descriptions of the supported filters, but for more information, you can visit the list of supported filters.
+For more information, see the list of supported filters.

 From CLI